-The Duke GVC Center research team is experienced at using the Global Value Chain (GVC) framework and other analytical tools to provide an industry-centric view of economic globalization that highlights linkages across countries and firms.
-The GVC framework, created by Duke GVC Center director Gary Gereffi, offers analysis at the multi-country, regional and sub-national levels and can be applied across any industry.
+The Global Value Chain (GVC) framework and other analytical tools provide an industry-centric view of economic globalization that highlights linkages across countries and firms.
+It can be applied to any industry at multi-country, regional and subnational levels.

-The Duke GVC Center research is customized for each client.
-Our deliverables vary based on the client’s needs and may include reports, research and policy briefs, journal articles, presentations, databases, or websites.
+Research is customized for each client.
+Deliverables vary based on the client’s needs and may include reports, research and policy briefs, journal articles, presentations, databases, or websites.